Gain first-hand experience of the teaching profession

 The GTPA requires that Preservice Teachers undertake a cycle of plan, teach, assess, reflect and appraise.
 They will plan a teaching and learning sequence within a curriculum area or integrated curriculum areas that they will implement across the duration of the placement.
 The teaching and learning sequence that they plan will be based on initial data about the learners that they collect in the site, along with an initial diagnostic assessment that is included at the beginning of the learning sequence.
 The initial assessment data will inform planning for differentiation so that the sequence of learning is inclusive of all learners.
 Preservice Teachers will then teach the learning sequence during the final placement and collect assessment data throughout.
 This assessment data will inform in-the-moment pedagogical decisions that are responsive to the learning needs of all learners in the class.
 After teaching the sequence of learning, Preservice Teachers will reflect on their initial planning and how the sequence was enacted.
 They will then appraise their impact and consider the growth in learning that occurred across the sequence.

-• Planning, evaluation and reflection minus-thick plus-thick
+• Planning, Evaluation and Reflection minus-thick plus-thick

 Planning